Olathe, Kansas — aerial view of the Kansas City metro area

 Strong Incentive Package

-Kansas PEAK Program, Industrial Revenue Bonds (IRBs), and Johnson County tax abatements provide a compelling economic development incentive stack.
+Kansas PEAK Program, Industrial Revenue Bonds (IRBs), and Johnson County tax abatements provide a strong economic development incentive stack.

 Deep Talent Pool